OMH4ck/Squirrel/README.md

 ```

 #### Build Squirrel
-1. Clone this repo and run `git submodule update --init`.
+1. Clone this repository and run `git submodule update --init`.
 2. `cmake -S . -B build -DCMAKE_BUILD_TYPE=Release -Wno-dev`.
 If you want to compile only the mutator for the specific databases, add `-DXXXXX=ON`, `XXXXX` can be `SQLITE`, `MYSQL` and `POSTGRESQL`. `Mariadb` share the same interface with `MySQL`.
 3. `cmake --build build -j`, the binaries are in `build/`.